 BIO 2921, BIO 2923 are prerequisites to NUR 2115, 2125.
-Beginning Fall 2013, BIO 2921, BIO 2923 will be prerequisites to NUR 1119.

-Humanities/Fine Arts electives may be selected from history, literature, foreign language, philosophy, theatre appreciation, music appreciation, art appreciation, or English Composition II.
+Humanities/Fine Arts elective may be selected from history, literature, foreign language, philosophy, theatre appreciation, music appreciation, art appreciation, or English Composition II.

-The student must also seek credit for 13 credit hours through the registrar's office in order to meet the 19 credit hour requirement for the first year of associate degree nursing program.
+The student must also seek credit for 13 credit hours through the Registrar's office in order to meet the 19 credit hour requirement for the first year of associate degree nursing program.